 The preconditions for the mortgage model are that houses have exchange value and are easily traded, so banks can use them as security for a high-value, long-term mortgage, and that borrowers can make regular repayments out of a predictable income stream.
 These conditions, however, do not hold for South Africa's low-income majority.
 South African banks are undeniably correct that they cannot extend mortgage finance to the informally employed, low-income majority, most of whom do not even have bank accounts.
-What is only beginning to be understood is that mortgage lending at the bottom end of a 'developing country' market - which is what South Africa really is - is risky not only for banks, but also for potential low-income borrowers.
-Even though they can repay small loans (as some South African microfinance institutions have proved), most low-income households cannot maintain the rigid repayment schedule required by a mortgage.
-Moreover, South Africa's 'township' housing markets are institutionally weak, and it is very difficult to sell a house, either to move up/down the housing ladder, or in execution.
-To make matters worse, South African formal-sector wage employment has actually declined in absolute terms since 1994, especially in the low middle-income bracket.
-As a result, when they do manage to get a mortgage, many low-income black South Africans lose their houses due to factors such as income instability and retrenchment.

-Source: Baumann, T. (2004) Housing Finance in South Africa, mimeo is not just an issue of affordability, but also of the reluctance of formal sector financial institutions to lend to those working in the informal sector (see Box 10).
+What is only beginning to be understood is that mortgage lending at the bottom end of a 'developing country' market - which is what South Africa really is - is risky not only for banks, but also for potential low-income is not just an issue of affordability, but also of the reluctance of formal sector financial institutions to lend to those working in the informal sector (see Box 10).